savkorlev/DiscordReacts/README.md

 # Discord React Bot
-Have you ever wanted to express how deeply you like your friends?
+Have you ever wanted to express how deeply you appreciate your friends?
 With this tool you can totally do it!
 Imagine your friend waking up and seeing that all his messages are covered with the chosen emotes, just like that:

 ![alt text](https://github.com/savkorlev/discord_reactbot/blob/main/Cutie.png?raw=true)